 If you use say, a weight measure that is commonplace for your industry, but may not common knowledge to your customer.

 Example: Dram, now unless you happen to know this is a unit of liquid measure that = 1/8 of an oz, its useless information.
-Now in a real life store, they have the bottle in their hand, they can see about how much is in there, an image of the same bottle however, tells them nothing and telling them in some measure like drams, is not going to help the average buyer, at least not in many countries.
+Now in a real life store, they have the bottle in their hand, they can see about how much is in there, an image of the same bottle however, tells them nothing and telling them in some measure like drams, is not going to help the average buyer, at least not in some countries.
 You will just annoy them, as you have told them its weight, but they still don't know the answer to the all important question of " so ... how much is in the bottle?" as you have used a referent, that may be meaningless.

 The same goes for length, height, etc. Use common terms, or make references to common measures your customer is likely to have seen or understand.